wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-solana.md

 If you haven't already, deploy your SPL token to Solana.

-1. Generate a new Solana keypair in order to create a wallet:
+1. Generate a new Solana keypair to create a wallet:
 ```bash
 solana-keygen grind --starts-with w:1 --ignore-case
 ```